maubanel/GMS2-Space-Rocks/next-size/README.md

 ##### `Step 9.`\|`SPCRK`| :small_orange_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

-Now I forgot to put a `var` in front of the temp variable to make it local in scope.
-Also, the second set, I should call `small_rock` as it may be a confusing name since I copied and pasted from the medium.
+Now I forgot to put a `var` in front of the temp variables to make it local in scope.

 ![save, quit, commit and push to github](images/fixSmallRock.png)